-&lt;sup>1 See Waiste v.
+1 See Waiste v.
 State, 10 P.3d 1141 (Alaska 2000).

-Haeq and his wife have had property, which they use as the primary means to provide a livelihood, seized, held, forfeited in direct violation of the due process clauses of the Alaska and the U.S. constitutions.
-This property was seized in March and April of 2004 and neither David or Jackie Haeg have ever been given their due process rights in the years since, even though the Alaska Supreme Court ruled they had to be provided "notice and an unconditioned opportunity to contest the state's reasons for seizing the property ... within days, if not hours "2.
+constitutions.
+This property was seized in March and April of 2004 and neither David or Jackie Haeq have ever been given their due process rights in the years since, even though the Alaska Supreme Court ruled they had to be provided "notice and an unconditioned opportunity to contest the state's reasons for seizing the property ... within days, if not hours "2.
 David and Jackie Haeg need a decision in hand by November 16, 2006 or a decision delivered to the Evidence Custodian of the Alaska State Troopers at 5700 E. Tudor Road, Anchorage, AK 99507-1225, phone number (907)269-5761 by 1:00 p.m.
 November 17, 2006.
-On November 17, 2006 David and Jackie Haeg will be driving from their home in Soldotna to Anchorage to effect possession of their property, which was seized, held, and forfeited in clear violation of law, rule, and constitution.
+On November 17, 2006 David and Jackie Haeg will be driving from their home in Soldotna to Anchorage to effect possession of their property, which has been seized and held in clear violation of law, rule, and constitution.
 Every day that David and Jackie Haeg are illegally deprived of this property causes them irreparable harm by directly affecting their ability to provide a livelihood for their two daughters.